lewishowles/components/README.md

 - Stepper - to show step-by-step information or a multi-page form
   - "Allow progress" setting and method
   - "Allow backtrack"
-- Devise a system to allow the definition of a "brand colour" and "dark brand colour" to override any defaults.
-Perhaps a stylesheet.
-- Add notes about default recommended stylesheet.
 - Create a new public-facing website to display components and variants